Whatsapp Icon

 • Limit Sun Exposure: Protect your lips by applying a lip balm that contains SPF and by wearing a hat during prolonged sun exposure to reduce the risk of lip cancer.

-• Regular Dental Check-Ups: Regular visits to the dentist can help in early detection and prevention of oral health conditions that could lead to mouth cancer.
+• Regular Dental Check-Ups: Regular visits to the dentist can help in the early detection and prevention of oral health conditions that could lead to mouth cancer.

 Taking these steps not only helps in preventing mouth cancer but also contributes to an overall healthier lifestyle.
 Remember, early detection plays a crucial role in the successful treatment of mouth cancer, so be sure to consult your healthcare provider if you notice any persistent changes in your mouth's health.